At Daniel Patience Podiatry we treat a range of foot conditions

 Achilles Tendinopathy

 The achilles tendon is the most important tendon connected to the foot.
 The tendon is continuous from two calf muscles (gastrocnemius and soles) and inserts into the back of the heel (calcaneus).
 Achilles tendinopathy is classically seen in middle aged, overweight individuals, and in the running population.
 Pain and sometimes swelling is felt 4 cm's above the attachment where the blood supply to the tendon is reduced.
+Treatments include: stretching and strengthening programs, orthotics if there are foot posture concerns, massage, footwear advice, and a review of activity training levels.

 Posterior Tibial Tendon Dysfunction